sergeytimoshin/CarND-Vehicle-Detection/writeup_template.md

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+There is several issues:
+1. Results far from ideal when few cars overlaps each other.
+2. False positives.
+3. Performance.
+Current pipeline is very slow, it certainly not appropriate for real time use.

+What can be improved:
+1. More fine-tuning of HOG parameters.
-1. Currently I doesn't store history of car localizations, only current and previous state.
+2. Currently I doesn't store history of car localizations, only current and previous state.
 Theoretically it may give more stable results.
-2. There is a space for improvement in ROI.
+3. There is a space for improvement in ROI.
 Current algorithm quite inaccurate.
 Integration ROI from Advanced Lane Finding should improve the results.
-3. More data augmentation.
+4. More data augmentation (rotations, shadows, different light conditions).